CLINICAL PATHWAYS 1 YEAR 2 - 2025/6

 • An overall Unsatisfactory SSU theme grade will be awarded to any student who has failed to reach a passing score in both summative SSU themes.

 • One resubmission attempt is permitted in the referral/deferral assessment period if required to demonstrate satisfactory performance.
-This will be assessed by a different member of staff to that who provided any progress support.
+This will be assessed by a different member of staff to the one who provided any progress support.

 • All students failing to reach the passing score for an individual SSU will be offered progress support.